Abdallah-Abdelazim/starwarswallpaper-tumblr-theme/README.md

 # StarWarsWallpaper.net Tumblr Theme
-The Tumblr theme for starwarswallpaper.net
+The Tumblr theme for [StarWarsWallpaper.net](https://starwarswallpaper.net).
+This is a fork of the default Tumblr theme.